 Skip to Content

-Home » Recipes by Ingredients » Fish and Seafood » Low Carb Mussel Stew with Coconut Curry Broth
+Home » Recipes by Ingredients » Fish and Seafood » Mussels in Coconut Curry Broth

-This low carb mussels with coconut curry soup (or stew) is easy to make, loaded with flavor, low carb/ keto friendly and it also delivers 665 mg of heart-healthy omega 3s.
+This low-carb mussel coconut curry soup (or stew) is easy to make, loaded with flavor, low carb, and keto friendly and it also delivers 665 mg of heart-healthy omega 3s.
 Seafood dishes can often taste fairly bland, but the coconut-curry broth gives this fish stew a punch of creamy, rich flavor.

 Low carb mussel and coconut curry stew in a single serving bowl